Skip to main content

 EXPERIENCE THE NIGHT SKY THROUGH OUR LENS

-Located on the roof of the Science Building at the UW-Stevens Point campus, the Arthur J. Pejsa Observatory houses a 0.4-m (16-inch) Meade, computer-controlled telescope.
+The UW-Stevens Point Arthur J. Pejsa Observatory houses a 0.4-m (16-inch) Meade, computer-controlled telescope.
 Normally the observatory is open for public viewing three nights per week (if the skies are clear) during the school year.
 Monday nights are specifically designed for the public while Tuesday and Wednesday nights are used primarily by astronomy students, but anyone is welcome.

 astronomy